HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 #### Setting up the installer

-- Download [10.5.7-9J3050.dmg](https://archive.org/details/10.5.7-9-j-3050) from [Acidanthera Image](https://archive.org/search.php?query=subject%3A%22Mac+DMG+Installer+Restore+Disks%22) (No need to download other images, we can install updates directly from Mac OS X Leopard after installation from Apple Servers).
+- Download [10.5.7-9J3050.dmg](https://archive.org/details/10.5.7-9-j-3050) from [Acidanthera Image](https://archive.org/search.php?query=subject%3A%22Mac+DMG+Installer+Restore+Disks%22) (No need to download other images, we can install updates directly from Mac OS X Leopard after installation from Apple servers).

 - At least an 8 GB USB drive with HFS+ file system partition and GPT partition scheme is required.